-At the present time, a functioning version of simul2000 is available via FTP at the following link:SIMUL2000 Download
+At the present time, a functioning version of simul2000 is available at the following link:Zenodo simul2000 download

-There are two versions of the code with slightly differenti input formats, one for Suns (UNIX), the other for Macs/LINUX (MAC).
+There are two versions of the code with slightly different input formats, one for Suns (UNIX), the other for Macs/LINUX (MAC).
+There is also a Windows version (I cannot provide advice for the Widnows version).
 The users guide for simulps12 is included.
+There are also some utility programs created by others that you may find useful, but I am not able to provide any assistance for them.
 IMPORTANT - send email to firstname.lastname@example.org if you download the code so that you can be informed of future revisions or bug fixes!
-One major change is the ability to link nodes, as described in Thurber and Eberhart-Phillips (Computers & Geosciences, v.
+One major change from previous simul versions is the ability to link nodes, as described in Thurber and Eberhart-Phillips (Computers & Geosciences, v.
 25, 809-818, 1999).
 The input velocity model file can include node-linking information in the following form immediately after any fixed nodes are indicated:

 0 0 0 [indicates end of fixed node list] 6 3 2 [master node] 2 [indicates link type - linear or constant] 5 3 2 [slave node] 0 0 0 [indicates end of slave node list] 14 3 21 [master node] 1 [indicates link type - linear or constant] 13 3 21 [slave node] 15 3 21 [slave node] 0 0 0 [indicates end of slave node list] 0 0 0 [indicates end of linked nodes list] This is followed by the usual velocity grid.
 The other significant change is the ability to model attenuation structure.
 A "switch" controlling this option has been added - iusep and iuses are now followed by parameter iuseq.Please send comments or concerns to email@example.com